Marina Viotti: Opera

-During her solo career, Viotti was hired by the Lausanne, the Zurich and Munich Operas, as well as the Lucerne Theatre.
-In 2015, she won the Belcanto International Prize at the Rossini Festival in Wildbad and, the following year, was awarded Third Prize at the Geneva International Music Competition.
+During her solo career, Viotti was engaged by the opera houses of Munich, Lausanne and Zurich, as well as the Lucerne Theatre in Switzerland.
+In 2015, she won the Belcanto International Prize at the Rossini Opera Festival in Wildbad, Germany, and, the following year, was awarded Third Prize at the Geneva International Music Competition in Switzerland.
 She has also received several scholarships, including the Leenaards Scholarship in 2016.
-In 2017, she won First Prize at the Kattenburg Competition in Lausanne.
-In 2018, she was named a finalist in the Operalia Competition and was named Young Singer of the Year at the International Opera Awards in 2019.
-In 2022, she was awarded the Swiss Music Prize by the Federal Office of Culture.